isomerpages/nlb-curiocity/_sample/Seat of British Colonial Rule.md

 **Quote on the cemetery: ever wonder what could be the oldest and newest?
 Click here to read what Stallwood discovered find out.**

+The oldest tomb discovered is that dated 1821, erected to the memory of John C. Collingwood of the ship "Susan" A 30.
+It is surmised that this stone was taken from the old original Ceme- tery and re-erected here, as this Cemetery was not opened until 1822.
+The latest discovered is dated 1868, erected to the memory of Marie Dominica Scott, (B 229) a child of only two years of age, and the interment presumably took place after the Cemetery was closed in 1865, as the parents were possibly interred here

 gardens and parks: botanical gardens and spice gardens

 ### **Becoming Fort Canning**